Ibar

 Senior Dachshund dogs in North Carolina

-There are currently 3 adoptable senior Dachshund dogs (age 7 and up) in North Carolina, each from a local shelter or rescue.
-Older Dachshunds are often passed over for puppies, yet they're usually house-trained, settled in temperament, and ready to bond right away — and because they're fully grown, you already know their size and personality.
+Older Dachshunds in North Carolina are often passed over for puppies, yet they're usually house-trained, settled in temperament, and ready to bond right away — and because they're fully grown, you already know their size and personality.
 Adopting a senior Dachshund in North Carolina means welcoming a calm, grateful companion who can settle in from day one.

 Frederick is our sweet little old man.
 He was found as a stray and landed in a shelter.
 We rescued him soon after.
 He was a shelter favorite and neede…